 You can serve granola with yogurt.
 Add half a cup of yogurt to a bowl and top it with 1/4 to 1/3 cup of granola.

-Granola Parfait: Build a yogurt and granola parfait by layering yogurt, granola and fruit in a glass or small mason jar.
+Granola Parfait: Build a yogurt and granola parfait by layering yogurt, granola and fruit, or a fruit sauce such as this homemade Peach Sauce in a glass or small mason jar.
 Not only is it delicious for breakfast but it also makes a healthy dessert!

 Store this Vanilla Almond Granola in an airtight container at room temperature for up to two weeks.
 Granola can also be frozen for up to three months in a freezer bag.
 Thaw granola at room temperature before serving.